iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted151024/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.ca.covid19.exposurenotifications 2 reviews"/>
 </p>

+> Nice concept but im not convinced its effective enough to justify battery drain and storage space- uninstalling and taking my chances.<br> :date: __2021-03-23 07:32:45__

 > Bad battery drain.
 Without the app installed I finish my day at 9pm around 30% battery on S21.
 With the app installed my phone is at 30% by 3pm.
 Similar use both days.<br> :date: __2021-03-11 05:12:14__

 > Ca Notify Need to work on the Bugs.
 I can't have the app.
 On My phone cause it broke the texting link that I have with My Mom.<br> :date: __2021-03-10 00:55:32__